Before you install an NSX Manager or other NSX-T Data Center appliances, make sure that your environment meets the supported requirements.

 The NSX Manager Small VM appliance size is suitable for lab and proof-of-concept deployments, and must not be used in production.

-The NSX Manager Medium VM appliance size is suitable for typical production environments.
+The NSX Manager Medium VM appliance size is the autoselected appliance size during deployment and is suitable for typical production environments.
 An NSX-T management cluster formed using this appliance size can support up to 64 hypervisors.

 The NSX Manager Large VM appliance size is suitable for large-scale deployments.
 An NSX-T management cluster formed using this appliance size can support more than 64 hypervisors.